Nepalese wine

-Nepalese wine is produced at the world's highest elevation vineyard (2,750m/9,000ft), although vintners in the Andes near Salta, Argentina claim even higher elevations.
-It is located at Jomsom (Nepali: जोमसोम), Anapurna.
-Initially, 2 hectares were planted in 1992.
+Nepalese wine is produced at among the world's highest-elevation vineyards (2,750m/9,000ft), along with vintners near Salta, Argentina in the Andes.

+About fifty brands of wine are produced in Nepal.

+In the village of Jomsom, Mustang District, in the Annapurna region, 2 hectares were first planted in 1992.

-About 50 brands of wine are produced in Nepal.
-Due to stringent alcohol sales in neighboring Bihar, Nepal sales are rising and continuing to remain strong.
-A majority of Nepal sales are from Bihar as tourists seek of liquor.
+Due to stringent restrictions on alcohol sales in neighbouring Bihar, India, sales in Nepal are rising among Indian tourists.

-Big Master Wines, is owned by the parent company, Royal Kathmandu Himalaya Beverage Pvt.
-Ltd. It is Nepal's biggest wine-producing company and offers the widest range of wines in the country.
-Now the company is gearing up to officially launch, Nepal's first luxury wines 'Syrah and Chenin Blanc' under its flagship brand, 'Big Master'.
+Big Master Wines is Nepal's biggest wine-producing company and offers the widest range of wines in the country.
+Its parent company is Royal Kathmandu Himalaya Beverage Pvt.
+Ltd. Now the company is gearing up to officially launch Nepal's first luxury wines, Syrah and Chenin Blanc, under its flagship brand Big Master.